hsieh672/Kaggle-New-York-City-Taxi-Prediction/README.md

 # Kaggle-New-York-City-Taxi-Prediction
-Tasked with predicting the fare amount for a taxi ride in New York City given the pickup and drop-off location.
+Tasked with predicting the fare amount for a taxi ride in New York City, given the pickup and drop-off location.

 ## Data Processing
-There is 55M data, we selected 6M to 15M of them for training due to lack of memories.
-Data preprocessing plays an essential role in the successful prediction of a model.
+We have a dataset of 55 million records, but due to memory constraints, we have selected a subset ranging from 6 million to 15 million for training purposes.
+Data preprocessing is a critical step in ensuring the successful performance of our predictive model.

-#### 1. Remove missing data:
+#### 1. Removing missing data:
-Remove data with missing features directly since we have a large number of data collections.
+We will directly remove records with missing features, given the large size of our dataset.
-#### 2. Remove outliers:
+#### 2. Removing outliers:
-Remove locations outside New York City, unreasonable number of passengers, and fare amounts are considered outliers.
+To improve the quality of our dataset, we will eliminate data points that fall outside the geographic boundaries of New York City, as well as those with unreasonable passenger counts or fare amounts, which are considered outliers.
-(1) Remove passengers > 7 and < 1
+(1) Remove records with passengers > 7 or < 1 to address passenger count outliers.
 ![passenger](https://github.com/hsieh672/Kaggle-New-York-City-Taxi-Prediction/blob/main/image/number%20of%20passenger.png)
 (2) Remove the position outside the New York City
 ![location](https://github.com/hsieh672/Kaggle-New-York-City-Taxi-Prediction/blob/main/image/location.png)